Anders1333/andersPythonExam/README.md

 # pythonExamProject

-We will make a program there are able to recognize wounds / skin disorders by are image.
+We will make a program there are able to recognize wounds / skin disorders by an image.